 IX-1b.
 An amendment must be submitted in writing to the membership at least ten days prior to the Association meeting at which it will be voted.

 ARTICLE IX, SECTION 2.
 Publication.
 The Bylaws and the Policies of NHSCA shall be published in their entirety periodically and shall be available to any member upon request.

-Revised: September 21, 2016
+Revised and Approved: September 21, 2016